rahul4code/namasteReact/chapterNotes/chapter8.md

 - When you load a class contructor being called first.

 # Why to use super inside constructor ?

+In React class-based components, the super() keyword is used to call the constructor of the parent class.
+This is necessary because the React component class extends the React.Component class, which is a parent class that provides important functionality to the component.

+Here are some reasons why you might want to use super() inside the constructor of a React class-based component:

+- Props: When a React component is created, it receives props from its parent component.
+These props can be accessed in the component's constructor using the super() keyword.
+This allows you to initialize the component's state or perform other actions based on the initial props.

+- State: React components can have state, which represents data that can change over time.
+The super() keyword is used to initialize the component's state in the constructor.
+This is important because the state should be initialized before the component is rendered for the first time.

+- Lifecycle methods: React components have a number of lifecycle methods that are called at different stages of the component's lifecycle.
+The super() keyword is used to call these lifecycle methods in the parent class, which ensures that the component behaves correctly throughout its lifecycle.

+- Inheritance: If you extend a component from another component, you can use super() to call the constructor of the parent component.
+This is important because the parent component may have functionality that the child component needs to inherit.

+`In summary, using super() inside the constructor of a React class-based component is necessary to access props, initialize state, call lifecycle methods, and inherit functionality from parent components.`

 # Why I can make componentDidMount async but not useEffect ?
+### Here are the reasons:
+- `componentDidMount` is a class-based method while the useEffect hook is a function-based component equivalent that allows you to perform side effects (such as fetching data, setting up subscriptions, or manipulating the DOM) in a function component.
+- `componentDidMount` is called once, immediately after the component is mounted, while `useEffect` can be called multiple times throughout the component's lifecycle.
+- `componentDidMount` can be made asynchronous because it is a method that can return a Promise. `useEffect` cannot be made asynchronous because it must return either nothing or a cleanup function.

+        useEffect(() => {
+        async function fetchData() {
+            const response = await fetch('https://api.example.com/data');
+            const data = await response.json();
+            setData(data);
+        }

+        fetchData();
+        }, []);

+However, you can still use async/await inside the function passed to useEffect.

 # setState in class component?
 - setState is use to update the state.